-HbbTV OpApps will present operators with more control over the user experience.
-Because it is a standardised solution, it works seamlessly on all devices that support the HbbTV OpApp specification.
-In the use case of a virtual STB, it will provide users access with app-as-a-source behaviour: The OpApp can be accessed via the input source menu and turning the TV on will bring the user right back into the OpApp.
-Last but not least, it will allow operators to deliver a uniform user experience across TVs and set-top boxes.
+HbbTV OpApps will present operators with more control over the user experience due to the fact that it is a standardised solution, and it works seamlessly on all devices that support the HbbTV OpApp specification.

+In the use case of a virtual STB, it provides users access with app-as-a-source behaviour: The OpApp can be accessed via the input source menu and turning the TV on will bring the user right back into the OpApp.